AHP Connect Articles

 Published: 09/14/2018

-First some great news: according to new research from Indiana University’s Lilly Family School of Philanthropy, nonprofits looking to hire the best possible candidate for entry level fundraising have never had better prospects.
-There is now an abundance of more affordable training opportunities than ever, and between 1996 and 2016, the number of college-educated fundraisers with a graduate degree increased by almost 9%.
-The same study also found that more new entrants are coming to fundraising as a first career.
-The average age of entry into the profession declined from 33.5 in 1996 to 30.5 in 2016, and the median age of someone in their first fundraising job is 27.
+First some great news: according to research from Indiana University’s Lilly Family School of Philanthropy, nonprofits looking to hire the best possible candidate for entry level fundraising have never had better prospects.
+There is now an abundance of more affordable training opportunities than ever, and the number of college-educated fundraisers with a graduate degree increased by almost 9% in a decade.
+The same study also found that more new entrants are coming to fundraising as a first career, and the median age of someone in their first fundraising job is 27.

 So what’s the catch?
 Unfortunately, as the nonprofit sector enjoys an influx of younger, highly talented, and well trained professionals, those new fundraisers are often not given what they feel they need to succeed.
 Fifty-five percent of emerging nonprofit leaders believe they need to leave their organizations to advance their careers.